divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 29 - Tuesday | In class work #
-Had little to add to the game, but I noticed there were some issues when I tested it.
+I had little to add to the game, but I noticed there were some issues when I tested it.
 In level 5, entering the portal could kill the player because the portal was positioned close to an array of spikes, so the player would be flung into those spikes if they rolled directly into the portal.
-I didn't want to change the code up much, so I fixed this by placing a block platform directly below the portal, not allowing the player to fall too far and hit the spikes.
+I didn't want to change the code up much, so I fixed this by placing a block platform directly below the portal, blocking the player from falling too far and hitting the spikes.

 When Gavin tested the game on his laptop, we noticed that the game ran way too fast.
-The player moved incredibly quickly, and the portals span way faster than they should've, after some resreached, we noticed that it was because the refresh rate (Hertz) on Gavin's laptop was double that of most devices (the base is usually 60Hz), which is also why I only just discovered this bug.
+The player moved incredibly quickly, and the portals span way faster than they should've.
+After some research, we noticed that it was because the refresh rate (Hertz) on Gavin's laptop was 120Hz—double that of most devices.
 His high refresh rate caused the game to animate at double the speed.
-I try and solve this, I attempted to limit the canvas refresh speed with `window.performance.now();`, like so:
+To try and solve this, I attempted to limit the canvas refresh rate:
 ```javascript
 // Framerate related variables
 let lastTime = window.performance.now();